 3 reasons why an accounting dashboard is an essential addition for any small business

 With the boom of online SaaS companies in recent years, we are now able to subscribe to pretty much any business service for a monthly fee.
 Small business owners now have access to a whole wealth of data.
-Sales metrics, marketing metrics, inventory tracking, website analytics, the list goes on and on.
+Sales metrics, marketing metrics, inventory tracking, website analytics, and the list goes on and on.

 1) Accounting principles vs metrics

-Accounting principles regulate the accounting world and as a result financial statements must be presented in formats that may not be helpful for small business owners to understand the successes or struggles of the business.
+Accounting principles regulate the accounting world, and as a result, financial statements must be presented in formats that may not be helpful for small business owners to understand the successes or struggles of the business.
 A good example of this is revenue vs monthly recurring revenue.
-Monthly recurring revenue is a key metric to the SAAS business model and revenue is a number that is based on accounting principles.
+Monthly recurring revenue is a key metric to the SAAS business model, and revenue is a number that is based on accounting principles.
 These two numbers will never match.
-They should trend together but they will never be the same number.
+They should trend together, but they will never be the same number.